kbengine/kbengine.github.com/docs/installation.md

 		[mysqld]
 		lower_case_table_names = 2

+Create a new database, the database name is "demo"

+		create database demo;

 Create a database account, assuming the user name password are "kbe"

-		grant all privileges on * * to kbe @ '%' identified by 'kbe';
+		grant all privileges on *.* to kbe@'%' identified by 'kbe';

-		grant select, insert, update, delete, create, drop on * * to kbe @ '%' identified by 'kbe';
+		grant select,insert,update,delete,create,drop on *.* to kbe@'%' identified by 'kbe';

 		FLUSH PRIVILEGES;

-Create a new database, the database name is "demo"

-		create database demo;

 .
 Modify the databaseName in res\server\[kbengine_defs.xml] of dbmgr section (recommended demo\res\server\[kbengine.xml] overloaded modifications).